rizafahmi/elixirdose-pouchdb/README.md

 # PouchDB: CouchDB Within The Browser

-I know CouchDB was build with Erlang.
+I know CouchDB was built with Erlang.
 I really like CouchDB.
-It's new breed of database: document database, it's fault-tolerant (thanks to Erlang VM), replication and conflict resolution features.
+It's new breed of document-based database, fault-tolerant (thanks to Erlang VM), and with replication and conflict resolution features.
 What's not to love?!

-Then I discover PouchDB, CouchDB within the web browser!
-With PouchDB, we enable to store data locally on browser then sync it with CouchDB.
+Then I discovered PouchDB, CouchDB within the web browser!
+With PouchDB, we are able to store data locally in browser and then sync it with CouchDB.
 Even better!

-In this article we will dig more about PouchDB and let's see where we will going with this.
+In this article, we will dig more into PouchDB and see where we can go with it.

 ## About PouchDB

-According to their website, PouchDB was written to help web developer build applications that wor offline as well as they do online.
+According to [their website](http://pouchdb.com), PouchDB was written to help web developers build applications that work as well offline as they do online.
 Applications save data locally, so the user can use all the features of an app even when they're offline.
 Plus, the data is synchronized between clients, so the user has up-to-date data wherever they go.

-PouchDB actually written in Javascript, not Erlang.
+PouchDB is actually written in Javascript, not Erlang.
 But the API is pretty much the same with CouchDB.

 ### Installing Phoenix Web Framework

 To serve html and javascript files, we need a simple web server or web framework.
-I usually used `pyhton -m SimpleHTTPServer` command line, but let's use one of Elixir's web framework for this purpose.
-Let's pick [Phoenix](https://github.com/phoenixframework/phoenix) for no reason :)
+I usually use the `python -m SimpleHTTPServer` command line, but let's use one of Elixir's web frameworks for this purpose.
+We'll pick [Phoenix](https://github.com/phoenixframework/phoenix) for no reason. :)

     $> git clone https://github.com/phoenixframework/phoenix.git && cd phoenix && mix do deps.get, compile
     $> mix phoenix.new pouch_phoenix ../pouch_phoenix